gazebosim/docs/garden/Model_insertion_fuel.md

 ## Next Up

-Now that you know how to add models hosted on Ignition Fuel, it is time to learn how to [Build Your Own Robot](building_robot).
+Now that you know how to add models hosted on Gazebo Fuel, it is time to learn how to [Build Your Own Robot](building_robot).